SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     As to limiting the overall number that you post: Posting a `cv-pls` request is, basically, asking 4 other people to review and vote-to-close (VtC) the question.
 As such, the process of having `cv-pls` requests in SOCVR *can't work* unless people VtC on about 4 times as many `cv-pls` from other people than they post themselves, which means reviewing more than that number of questions, on average, as you won't necessarily VtC each question you review.
     As a result, this means that *if* you are routinely spending all 50 of your daily close-votes on questions which have been `cv-pls`ed (your own and others), then, *on average*, you should not post more than 10 `cv-pls` requests per day (e.g. You VtC on your 10 `cv-pls` requests and 40 `cv-pls` requests from other people, consuming all 50 of your close-votes for the day).
 It's relatively rare that someone routinely uses all of their close-votes only on `cv-pls` requests.
 So, an average of 10 `cv-pls` requests per day is just the maximum which is possibly maintainable, if the user is putting the same number of close-votes into `cv-pls` requests as they are asking from other people by the `cv-pls` requests that they post.
     Any `cv-pls` requests you post which are for questions reported to the room by the various bots (e.g. FireAlarm & SmokeDetector) are not counted when considering the above limits.
 Please indicate in the request reason that the source was one of the bots (e.g. with something similar to "(FireAlarm)" or "(SD report)" added to the request reason).
 Evaluating such questions and determining if a `cv-pls is appropriate is considered a service that is beneficial to the room.
+    While we do not actively track all CVs, we do request you not report any CV more than once.
+We do offer userscripts for users to find older CVs not on the chat page, so if your previous CV was not successful, it was not likely due to a lack of visibility.
+ROs may, at their discretion, bin repeated attempts to CV a particular question.
 13. <a id="GEfM-cv-pls-not-stab" href="#GEfM-cv-pls-not-stab" class="hover-visible"></a><a id="notStab"></a>Members are not required to close-vote any particular post you bring up.
 Furthermore, do not pressure anyone into doing so. `cv-pls` means "close-vote please", not "close-vote or I'll stab you."
 This applies to all types of requests.
 14. <a id="GEfM-avoid-extended-individual-cv-pls-discussion" href="#GEfM-avoid-extended-individual-cv-pls-discussion" class="hover-visible"></a><a id="limitReqDis"></a>Avoid extended discussion about requests.
 We don't have to agree about a close/delete request.
 We're